International relations of Wales: France

-Basque country
+Basque Country (Spain)

 The Basque Country is a priority partner region in Welsh Government's International Strategy and in July 2018, a memorandum of understanding was signed.
 The First minister of Wales, Mark Drakeford visited the Basque Country in March 2023.

-Flanders
+Flanders (Belgium)

 The Government of Flanders and the Flemish Parliament are in regular contact with the Welsh Government and Senedd with collaboration mainly centered around health, culture, tourism and international relations.